To Repot a Fiddle Leaf Fig or Not: Is It Worth the Root Shock to Your Fiddle Leaf Fig?

 They like to settle into a routine and location where they can grow and thrive, and any disruption to their preferred routine and environment carries the risk of shock, often followed by droopiness and leaf drop.

 But sometimes, our poor fiddles face larger threats than root shock.
-The rule of thumb is to repot your fiddle only when NOT repotting would be more dangerous.
+The rule of thumb is to repot a fiddle leaf fig only when NOT repotting would be more dangerous.

 Of course, it’s hard to tell when that’s the case.

-When it is best to repot and when should you just leave your tree alone?
+We’ll discuss when to repot a fiddle leaf fig and when should you just leave your tree alone?

 When to Repot a Fiddle Leaf Fig…and When to NOT